 The question being examined should,

 or is it a result of human will and action?
-We shall look at a number
+We will look at a number of

 "Many are called but few are chosen."

 What do we understand about those who God calls?
 Many Christians consider

 themelves to be among the chosen by virtue of church doctrine.
 Others

 have been converted, through various life circumstances to become

 followers of the Messiah, Jesus.
 Many others it seems, can't be persuaded

 not believe that any kind of transformative power from God (a god) can

 make us into anything other than the lives into which we were born or